smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

   * Chrome is the worst browser and often does not refresh unless the map setup is reapplied;
   * Needs caching (i.e. the middleware slowes it down).
 This is particularily noticeable on slow systems;
-* Firefox crashed using nearly 6G of RAM.
-I suspect some work is needed on memory leaks (well objects never going out of scope).
-It is leaking doing nothing.
-Will check postgres port in case the null mapID is a cause;

 * Null zoomlevel error, appears when moving between the data viewer and the disease mapper.
 Made much more likely by changing from one geography to another!
 ```